haoyu-bu/affect-behavior-ITS/README.md

 ```bash
 python train_early.py SECONDS NCLASS ATTN
 ```
-SECONDS specifies the data used for the prediction.
+SECONDS specifies the data used for the prediction (5, 10, 15, 20).

-NCLASS specifies the number of classes.
+NCLASS specifies the number of classes (2 or 7).

-ATTN specifies whether to use attention-based fusion method.
+ATTN specifies whether to use attention-based fusion method (True or False).

 ## Citation